 Selfies snapped on stolen cellphone used to ID thief

-SHREVEPORT, La.
-(AP) - Louisiana police are searching for a man who reportedly stole a cell phone at gunpoint and then snapped a few selfies on the device that uploaded to the rightful owner's cloud.

-The Shreveport Times reported Wednesday that 27-year-old Tommy Lee Beverly Jr. is charged with armed robbery.
-Police responding to a report of an armed robbery on July 10 were told by the victim that he was held at gunpoint as he exited his car.
+The Shreveport Times reports the victim of a July 10 robbery told police he was held up at gunpoint as he exited his car.
+The victim said he surrendered cash and two cellphones, and the robber fled.

-The victim told police he surrendered an undisclosed amount of cash and two cell phones to the suspect, who then fled on foot.
-The victim contacted police days later and said the suspect had taken photos of himself that had automatically uploaded to the victim's cloud.

 More News